mnoferestibrocku/dataset-repo/README.md

 * Step 2: Install Java
 * Step 3: Install Elasticsearch and Kibana
 * Step 4: Download and Import Dataset into Elasticsearch
-* Step 5: Create Workloads
-* Step 6: Install stress-ng
+* Step 5: Install stress-ng

 Follow these straightforward instructions to establish the necessary tools and prepare your environment for further exploration.
 The scripts and workloads are detailed in the "[Installation](https://github.com/mnoferestibrocku/dataset-repo/tree/main/Installation)" directory.